Skip to content

 Info - Blue Block (1)Holiday Pay is entered as a dollar amount on a timesheet.

-* Do not enter the dollar symbol $ in the timesheet.
-Only the amount.
+* Do not enter the dollar symbol $ only the amount to be paid.

 • This timesheet example applies to Fixed-term Employees using the leave setting: '8% of gross earnings (temp and irregular scenario)'